Hostel garden project grows and grows

-Over the past year, residents from two homelessness schemes in Cambridge have taken part in a garden project, with a core group of four or five attending most sessions.
+Over the past year, residents from two homelessness schemes in Cambridge have taken part in a garden project.
+A core group of four or five people attends most sessions.
 Other residents come out to watch or join the group for tea.

 The group sowed, grew, and harvested a variety of vegetables which have been shared out and enjoyed by the members.
 They also made up small veggie stew starter packs for other residents of the hostels.
 Residents are encouraged to improve their health with cookery sessions that teach them to produce low-cost, tasty, and healthy meals.

-The group has made some big alterations to the site, including developing a social space around a fire pit with a story-telling chair; building a living-willow dome in the memorial garden; and doing more sensory planting in the wildlife and memorial garden areas.
+The group has made some big alterations to the site.
+They have developed a social space around a fire pit with a story-telling chair; built a living-willow dome in the memorial garden; and done more sensory planting in the wildlife and memorial garden areas.
 A pond in the wildlife garden is finished and the group has started to landscape the area around it to encourage bio-diversity.

 The project is constantly developing, with participants coming up with new and creative ideas.
-Not only are they gaining some very useful skills and knowledge, but they are also gaining confidence and a sense of achievement, making friends, broadening their horizons, learning how to work as a team, and engaging more with the community.
+They aren’t just learning some very useful skills and knowledge.
+They are also gaining confidence and a sense of achievement, making friends, broadening their horizons, learning how to work as a team, and engaging more with the community.